Because We Want You Around for Those Special Moments

-Are you 50 years of age or older, a current or former smoker, have no history of cancer and willing to complete a lung cancer screening test and blood draw?
-You may be eligible to join the PROACT LUNG study.Your participation in the study will help develop a new screening blood test that may find lung cancer.
+If you are a current or former smoker, age 50 or older and planning to complete a lung cancer screening test (chest CT scan), you may be eligible to join the PROACT LUNG study.
+Your participation in the study will help develop a new screening blood test that may find lung cancer.

 Study volunteers will be paid for their time and effort in completing the three study visits.